-Figure 4: Word cloud of the terms used to refer to single youth topics or subjects in the Youth Policy Reviews (CoE)
+Figure 4: Word cloud of the terms used to refer to single youth topics or subjects in the Youth Policy Reviews (Council of Europe)

-As was already mentioned above, "single" topics represent a minority.
-But also do "crosscutting" or "transversal" ones.
-As can be noticed in the figure 5, there is no consensus around what is a "cross-cutting" topic, as all expressions have only been used in one occasion (or in one review report).
+As was already mentioned above, "single" topics represent a minority, but so do "cross-cutting" or "transversal" ones.
+As can be noticed in figure 5, there is no consensus around what a "cross-cutting" topic is, as all expressions have only been used on one occasion (or in one review report).
 This underlies the previous conclusion about the lack of terminological, conceptual and analytical consensus, which makes the accumulation of knowledge and the comparability of (good) practices extremely difficult.
-In an effort to cluster these one time used cross-cutting topics together, one could considered that:
+In an effort to cluster these once-used cross-cutting topics together, one could consider the following.